 Persons interested in applying for the Distinguished Visiting Austrian Chair Professorship should visit the University of Vienna webpage for more information on the application process.

-Past and current Chair Professorships have been affiliated at Stanford in a wide range of schools and departments including the School of Law, German Studies, Comparative Literature, Music, and Sociology.
-The Chair also works closely with the Europe Center.
+Past and current Chair Professorships have been affiliated at Stanford in a wide range of schools and departments including the School of Law, German Studies, Philosophy, Comparative Literature, Music, and Sociology.

 Dec 1, 2008